carydg/Randr/README.md

-"# Randr - a simple random number generator"
+"# Randr - a simple Android app that generates random number"